DSXiangLi/DecryptPrompt/README.md

   - GRAPH Retrieval-Augmented Generation: A Survey
   - From Local to Global: A Graph RAG Approach to Query-Focused Summarization
   - GRAG: Graph Retrieval-Augmented Generation
   - GNN-RAG: Graph Neural Retrieval for Large Language Model Reasoning
+  - THINK-ON-GRAPH: DEEP AND RESPONSIBLE REASONING OF LARGE LANGUAGE MODEL ON KNOWLEDGE GRAPH

 ### 大模型图表理解和生成
 - survey